knyl/mqtt-sn/README.md

 ** TODO **

 - Better/more logging
-- Start application and processes in a proper way
 - Handle QoS properly (add to configuration? fail if non-implemented QoS is requested)
 - Error handling